illusconsulting/ATTACK-Calculator-and-Mappings/README.md

 * v8-ATT&CK Low Mit & (Sub-)Tech (Security Function) to security_function_sort_order_table(security function)
     * cardinality: many to one
     * cross filter direction: single

+* techniques (ID) to Top Techniques Calc Methodology(Technique (ID))
+    * cardinality: one to one
+    * cross filter direction: both

 ### Create the Unmodified Att&ck Score calculated column
-1. In the Table View, select the enterprise-attack-14-1 table.
+1. In the Table View, select the techniques table.
 2. In the Column tools tab of the ribbon menu, click New column
 3. Enter the following DAX expression:
 ```